Dedicated underrepresented groups in HE area launched on website

 Available resources

-The available resources include our free e-learning for HE staff to understand and support disabled students.
-The training is designed to help participants to support students who come into HE or who are diagnosed with a disability during their time in HE.
+Our free e-learning for HE staff to understand and support disabled students is designed to help participants to support students who come into HE or who are diagnosed with a disability during their time in HE.
 It offers practical tips and advice that student-facing staff can implement.

-The page also signposts to our innovative Care to Go Higher CPD programme.
-The free CPD-certified training programme is designed to empower people who influence young people currently or previously in care (or transitioning out of care) to help them make informed HE decisions.
+Our innovative Care to Go Higher CPD programme is designed to empower people who influence young people currently or previously in care (or transitioning out of care) to help them make informed HE decisions.

-Also available is our Estranged Student Pledge.
-This collaborative document collates the support, information, and top tips offered by our members to those studying without the support of a family network.
+Our collaborative Estranged Student Pledge collates the support, information, and top tips offered by our members to those studying without the support of a family network.
 Updated annually, the document eases the burden on individuals who would otherwise have to navigate multiple websites.

 Many of the resources were produced as outputs of our Uni Connect programme and our URG Networks, which bring together individuals from our 13 HE members to help reduce inequalities in HE access and success.